 Frank Henry Cowper was a director of various companies.
 The family had moved from New Zealand to New South Wales, then to Melbourne in about 1929.
 His son Denis Lawson ‘Dave’ Cowper was an athlete, cricketer and rugby player.
 As a member of the Wallabies he toured South Africa in 1933.

 Moulded Products (Australasia) Pty.Ltd.
 Melbourne

 In 1927 in North Melbourne John W. Derham formed the Australian Moulding Corporation.
 This Company produced ‘Saxon’ and ‘Harlequin’ kitchenware.
 To survive the Great Depression in 1932 the company merged with Moulded Products (a company started in 1931 producing gramaphone records) to become Moulded Products (Australasia) Pty.
 Ltd.

 The company became the largest producer of moulded plastic products in Australia.
-In 1944 a new factory was built in Mentone were new products such as garden hoses were made.
-In 1966 the company was renamed Nylex Pty Ltd. The factory employed many people at the Mentone factory until its closure in 2006.
+In 1944 a new factory was built in Mentone where new products such as garden hoses were made.
+In 1966 the company was renamed Nylex Pty.
+Ltd. The factory employed many people at the Mentone factory until its closure in 2006.

 Nally Ltd., Sydney

 In 1927 an electrical engineer, Herbert Anthony Marshall, started a company called Nally Products Limited that produced plastic products including ‘Nally Ware’, plastic kitchenware made from phenol resin.
 The company was in liquidation in 1930 but re-born as ‘Nally Limited’ and continued until bought out in 1990.
 They produced plastic buttons for the military in WW2.

 Norco (North Coast Co-operative), New South Wales